 Today, Chevrolet, Buick, and Cadillac are all that’s left.
 The “GM Mark of Excellence” badge that once adorned every car they sold, is also gone for good.

 Sadly, Porsche is speeding down that same dead-end by building big, four-door, SUV race cars in the pursuit of fast money.
-Same thing happened to Budweiser whose sales have steadily gone flat for the last 20 years.
+The same thing happened to Budweiser whose sales have steadily gone flat for the last 20 years.

 Contract, Don’t Expand